thomasdane/wordFrequencyCounter/Readme.txt

 2. Do we need to load entire book into memory?
 Could we parse it bit by bit?
 Discussion below.
 - What if the book is in another language?
 I added unicode support and tests for non-latin alphabets.
 - It is slower to output only the numbers in the list.
 Then you could use an Array or List where the index is the number and value is the boolean, like IsPrime = bool[]
 - so IsPrime[6] would be true, isPrime[7] would be false.
 It's slightly confusing because of zero indexed arrays.
+- what if someone enters a book that we have already computed?
+It would be good to save results to a database, and when someone enters a book name, we can first lookup the database to check if we have the results saved.

 Discussion: how to quickly read a large text file